 A selection of wines was on-hand and I opted for a semi-sweet, white Côtes de Gascogne.
 Bottled water was provided and, once dinner was finished, tea and coffee were served.
 On top of this, everything arrived on a beautiful tray, with those aforementioned proper plates and metal cutlery, as well as a rolled, fabric napkin.
 No plastic containers and breakable knives here.

 Once the impeccable flight attendants had cleared dinner and offered a second small bottle of wine, I stowed my tray in the armrest and loosened my belt a little, better able to appreciate the chair I was seated in.
-The space really is incredible — far more than I had expected compared with economy.
+The space really is incredible — far more than compared with economy.
 Fixed armrests on either side of the chair prevent stretching out between seats, but the extra width of the chair compensates for this and adds adjustable lumbar support on top — perfect for preventing fatigue.
 Legroom is leagues above the World Traveller (economy) seat.
 I had an almost unreasonable amount of space in which to move.
 My neighbor in front reclined their seat and I was still able to slouch over and write notes on my table or get some work done on my Surface without touching their chair.
 Eating, stretching out, storing items and accessing the overhead lockers were all made easier with the space on offer.
 That’s not even taking the headrest into account — it’s so good I expect its creator to be knighted.
 Soft yet springy, it cups under the base of your head to hold it in place, and features fixed wings to catch you while you sleep.
 Whether lying back and watching a film or stretching out and sleeping, it’s a masterful piece of furniture design.

 This is where I stumbled upon The Mindy Project.
 I stretched out, enjoying the peaceful warmth of our intimate little cabin, plugged my headphones in and laughed my way through two hours of the flight, partaking in the water and fruit juices regularly offered once my wine was depleted.
 This is where World Traveller Plus sealed the deal.
 There were no crying children, the lights were dimmed to allow for sleep, and my aisle seat meant I could move to the toilet without disturbing my fellow passengers, most of whom had dropped off.
 There were zero distractions, which, combined with the great screen, meant I could fully focus on enjoying the in-flight entertainment.
 That’s why I came to love Mindy Kaling and The Mindy Project (honestly, go watch it).
-Compared with economy, where I’d be struggling to get comfy or worrying about disturbing people as I moved to the toilet, here any troubles just melt away.
+Compared with economy, where I’d be struggling to get comfy or worrying about disturbing people as I moved around, here any troubles just melt away.
 It’s stress-free flying.

 After I’d exhausted all the available episodes, it was time to sleep.
 I reclined my chair without fear of intruding on the passenger behind me, leaned against the wing of the headrest and that was it.
 I woke to the lights being slowly activated a couple of hours later, with no aches, pains or worries that I drooled on anyone next to me.
 After a quick breakfast of tea or coffee and a croissant, I burned through a few episodes of The Simpsons as our descent into London began.